1-888-746-8388

 Crowds and Tourist Numbers

-During peak season — summer — it's not uncommon to find large groups of people exploring the canyon.
-Consequently, this can affect the tranquility and peacefulness that many seek when visiting natural wonders.
+In recent years, Antelope Canyon has seen a significant surge in popularity, leading to a substantial increase in visitor numbers.
+This rise in tourism has sparked concerns about overcrowding.
+During peak season—especially in the summer months—it's common to find large groups of people exploring the canyon.
+This can sometimes affect the tranquility and peacefulness that many seek when visiting natural wonders.

-These measures aim to control visitor flow and maintain the delicate balance between preserving the canyon's natural beauty and allowing visitors to experience its splendor.
-As a result, it never gets too crowded at the canyon.
+To manage the crowds, the Navajo Nation, which oversees Antelope Canyon, has implemented several measures.
+These include mandatory guided tours, limited entry permits, and timed visits.
+These measures help control visitor flow and maintain the delicate balance between preserving the canyon's natural beauty and allowing people to experience its splendor.

 Timing and Reservation Tips

-To enhance your experience and potentially avoid the larger crowds, plan your visit carefully.
-Booking a tour in advance is essential, as walk-ins are not permitted.
-Booking in advance also helps you get better deals on tickets.
+To enhance your experience and potentially avoid the larger crowds, planning your visit carefully is essential.
+Booking a tour in advance is crucial since walk-ins are not allowed, and tours can fill up quickly.

+Several Navajo tour companies offer guided excursions to both Upper and Lower Antelope Canyon.
+If you’re considering a Vegas to Antelope Canyon tour, these often include transportation and tickets with a Navajo tour company, making your trip more convenient.
 It's worth noting that Upper Antelope Canyon tends to be more crowded due to its popularity and more accessible entrance.

 The Bottom Line